hazelnutx/food-app/README.md

 As the test instruction had no server side requirement I did not develop an API proxy to hold the API keys.
 The keys are instead injected into the frontend application via environment variables, which is a bad practice.

-### No tests
+### No unit tests
-As the test was small (4-8 hours expected, and I went for an app size requiring ~16 hours), there was no room for doing TDD.
+As the test instruction had a small scope there was no room for doing TDD (Or at least I prioritized other goals than TDD).
 I did however prepare architecture for tests and test coverage.

 # Project structure